-For the fraction of iron in the initial embryo of the Moon and in the planetesimals equaled to 0.33 and the fraction of iron in the Earth's crust and in the Moon equaled to 0.05 and 0.08, respectively, the fraction k_E of the Earth crust in the Moon would be about 0.9.
-This estimate follows from the ratio $0.05k_E + 0.33(1 - k_E) = 0.08$.
-Therefore, in order to explain the current fraction of iron in the Moon, the mass of matter ejected from the Earth embryo and fallen onto the Moon embryo should have been by an order of magnitude greater than the sum of the total mass of planetesimals falling on the Moon embryo contained the same fraction of iron as planetesimals.
+For the fraction of iron in the initial embryo of the Moon and in the planetesimals equaled to 0.33 and the fraction of iron in the Earth's crust and in the Moon equaled to 0.05 and 0.08, respectively, the fraction $k_E$ of the Earth crust in the Moon would be about 0.9.
+This estimate follows from the ratio $0.05k_E + 0.33(1 - k_E) = 0.08$ .
+Therefore, in order to explain the current fraction of iron in the Moon, the mass of matter ejected from the Earth embryo and fallen onto the Moon embryo should have been by an order of magnitude greater than the sum of the total mass of planetesimals falling on the Moon embryo and the initial mass of the embryo of the Moon formed from the parental condensation, if the initial Moon embryo contained the same fraction of iron as planetesimals.
 The considered model differs from the known multiple impact models (e.g., [8]) by that the initial embryo of the Moon in my model was formed from the same rarefied condensation, as the Earth embryo, but not from a disk of material ejected from the Earth embryo.
 In my opinion, the material ejected from the Earth embryo could be easier captured by the Moon embryo than it was combined to form a larger body.
 The model of the formation of a solid planet with a large satellite can also work for some exoplanet.